DaedalusG/LifeBox/README.md

 ![LifeBox Explore](client/public/LifeBoxExplore.gif)

 ## Application Architecture
 LifeBox was built using react components with hooks and the Canvas API.
-The application relies on a postgreSQL database served with flask.
+The application relies on a postgreSQL database served with flask, and manipulated through an SQLAlchemy ORM.
 User authentication is handled with the flask_jwt_extended and bcrypt.
 This application makes exptensive use of React Portals and the npm package react-draggable.

 # Frontend Overview
 LifeBox has three main react components, DrawLife, Controls, and RandomLifeBox.